dustywhite7/Econ8310/SlidesCode/1 - Review.md

 # Quick Note

 You will be expected to program in class every week.
-If you haven't taken ECON 8320 (Tools for Data Analysis), this means that you will spend extra time outside of class:
+If you haven't taken ECON 8320 (Tools for Data Analysis), this means that you will need to spend extra time outside of class:
 - [Udacity.com](udacity.com) is an excellent learning resource
 - [Datacamp.com](datacamp.com) is another great resource to get you started
 - Remember: if you need to, spend time outside class practicing your coding (by time I mean **hours**)